groupultra/sdk-public/docs/source/moobius_types.rst

 ButtonArgument.optional: Optional[bool]:
   Can the user skip it?

+ButtonArgument.placeholder: str:
+  A hint to the user.

-ButtonArgument.values: Optional[list[str]]:
+ButtonArgument.values: Optional[list[str]] = None:
   What values are available, if the type is enum.
 Use None if the type is str.

-ButtonArgument.placeholder: str:
-  A hint to the user.

 ************************************
 Class BottomButton